 Discovery in France of the New Guinea flatworm

 One of the consequences of globalization and increased worldwide freight trade is the introduction of invasive alien species.
 In the list of the 100 worst invasive alien species in the world , there is only one terrestrial flatworm: Platydemus manokwari, also called New Guinea flatworm.
 This species has now been found in France, Caen, and was identified by an international team led by Jean-Lou Justine of Institute of Systematics, Evolution, Biodiversity, Paris, France (Musum National d'Histoire Naturelle / CNRS / UPMC / EPHE).
-This is the first discovery of the species in Europe, reported in an article to be published March 4th in the open-access journal PeerJ. nude photos
+This is the first discovery of the species in Europe, reported in an article to be published March 4th in the open-access journal PeerJ. research paper writing service

 Now, another flatworm has been found in France and in Europe for the first time: the New Guinea flatworm, Platydemus manokwari.
 These flatworms were found in a greenhouse of the Jardin des Plantes de Caen (Normandy), and were identified by their characteristic appearance and molecular analysis of gene Cytochrome Oxidase Type I, often used to characterize animals.
 As one of the 100 most invasive alien species in the world any new discovery is clearly very concerning.